tomerk122/NewCode/UserManagement/README.md

 - **Search users**: Search users by username, email, or phone.
 - **Filter by status**: Filter users by their active/inactive status.

-## Project logic:
-- User model: Defines the structure of a user object.